adamm13/portfolio/README.md

 ## Features

-- Full skill profile/ visual displays of general proficiencies.
+- Full skill profile/ visual displays of general proficiencies
 - Dark mode updates all pages and tabs
-- Links to all personal pages (resume, linkedin) and project repositories.
+- Links to all personal pages (resume, linkedin) and project repositories
 - Next router used to power this SPA

 ---